Get insider access

 Best Alexa Speakers

 If you like using Alexa, you'll want a speaker with great voice assistant support and, ideally, Alexa built into the speaker itself.
 Nowadays, quite a few speakers come with Alexa built-in, and many can easily understand your voice commands, even when you're far away or in a noisy environment.
-While these speakers tend to be home speakers with a wired design, there are some wireless options available that you can take with you on the go.
+While these speakers tend to be home speakers with a wired design, some wireless options are available that you can take with you on the go.
 Many Alexa speakers have balanced sound profiles, making them suitable for playing music and watching movies, on top of being a voice assistant for your home.
 Some even come with built-in smart home hubs, which are handy if you want to "smartify" your home!

 1. Best Alexa Speaker